SDUMicroDevOps/MicroDevOps/README.md

     	8. Select the oops.sql file in the bucket.
 Select the newly created Database.
 Click import.
     	9. Back in the project folder.
 Go to deployments folder and then in the green-peace.yaml change the CONNECTION_NAME with the one that is given in the overview.
 Change DB_USER to root unless you have created another one you want to use.
 Change DB_NAME to the database name.
 Change DB_PASS to the password.
 (The password will probably later be changed to work with google secrets instead)

-The above setup is stuff that need to happen if the project is clean, no setup.
+The above setup is stuff that need to happen if the project is clean, no setup done.
 When using the project that this group created, simply skip the above and follow these steps:

 Running the cluster:
 NOTE: Even if you added to our project, you should run 'gcloud auth application-default login' once to generate ADC: